 Extended support – Microsoft will offer extended support for a minimum of 5 years from the date of a product’s general availability.

-For more details on the difference between mainstream support and extended support, refer to the Microsoft Support Lifecycle Policy FAQ.
+For more details about the difference between mainstream support and extended support, see the Microsoft Support Lifecycle Policy FAQ.

 You can either install the latest available update or service pack or you can upgrade to a newer version of Windows.
 For more information, see

 What does it mean if my version of Windows is no longer supported?

 Learn why Microsoft ended support for Windows XP SP3 and Office 2003, what it means to you, and how you can get access to all available tools to begin your migration.